dgray001/gray_online/PLANS.md

 202512: Restarting this project
-x: Can launch risq (and other games) directly with url in local for faster testing
 y: continue with abstract scrollbar, etc...

-** NEED TO MAKE IT SO THE FOLLOWING HAPPEN IN THE DEV PAGE Game message:
-Object { sender: "room-16", kind: "game-player-connected", content: "", data: "14" }
-message_handler.ts:32:17
-Game message:
-Object { sender: "room-16", kind: "game-start", content: "", data: "" }

  - After reconnecting sometimes in backend the connection is nil (or delete_timer is not nil) => noticed when using client_id url param but not sure if that matters